robfitzgerald/catgippity/README.md

 ## support

 Do you like catgippity?
 You want to help offset costs or encourage more development?
 Buy me a coffee!
-See sponsor link on the right side of the page.
+See sponsor link on this page.
 Thank you, meow!